PIYUSH-CHOUDHARY-04/Convertin-.hex-into-firmware-memory-map/README.md

 Same program can be used to convert the .hex file for 8/16/32 bit microcontrollers, this functionality is defined into the corresponding header file where user can choose architecture specific macro.
 Note that single execution of this program can only perform conversion on same type of files i.e. all files from file1.hex to filen.hex must be .hex files for same architecture.
 Functionalities can be extended definitley which is left over to the end user.

+So, the end user only need to modify the header file and just compile.